-In the National Sleep Foundation’s 2012 Bedroom Poll, 78% of people said they were more excited for bed when their sheets had a fresh scent, and 71% of people described getting more comfortable sleep with fresh sheets.
-In a study in people with post-traumatic stress disorder (PTSD), a condition often marked by nightmares and significant sleeping problems, exposure to pleasant odors during sleep was associated with improved sleep quality.
+In the National Sleep Foundation’s 2012 Bedroom Poll, 78% of people said they were more excited for bed when their sheets had a fresh scent.
+71% of people described getting more comfortable sleep with fresh sheets.
+In a study in people with post-traumatic stress disorder (PTSD).
+A condition often marked by nightmares and significant sleeping problems, exposure to pleasant odours during sleep was associated with improved sleep quality.

 Exposure to smells that are associated with a positive mood, calmness, and relaxation may be beneficial in the lead-up to bedtime and through the night.
 By promoting relaxation, certain essential oils may reduce this barrier to sleep.
 A review of published scientific research found that a majority of studies reported sleep benefits for people using essential oils.

 Scent is so personal that there is no one answer for the best smell to put you to sleep.
 However, there are a few key essential oils that have been proven to help a majority of people get a better night’s rest.
 They are:

 The most studied on our list, lavender has been shown to have calming effects on heart rate and blood pressure as well as mood.
 In the language of flowers, lavender means purity, silence, devotion, serenity, grace, and calmness.
 And the colour purple is linked to the crown chakra, which deals with spiritual connectivity.

 Perhaps less easily linked to sleep is the proud rose.
 In a study conducted in a hospital’s coronary care unit.
 Aromatherapy with scents from a type of rose known as damask rose showed significant improvement in sleep quality.
 Rose meanings are wide and varied.
 But roses are most commonly linked to feelings of love – and who doesn’t sleep better when they feel loved?